-The Cairn Terrier Temperament – A Big Dog in a Small Body
+The Cairn Terrier Temperament and Personality: A Big Dog in a Small Body

-This charming little dog originated in Scotland, where he was used to hunt and kill vermin from around the cairns, or piles of rocks.
-He was bred to chase, so he has a very strong prey drive.
-He won’t be able to resist the opportunity to run after anything that looks like prey.
-You must be extremely cautious about letting your Cairn off leash, because he will go after anything that moves, and he won’t come back when called.
+This charming little dog originated in Scotland, where hunters used him to kill vermin from around the cairns, or piles of rocks.
+He has a strong chase instinct, which translates to a strong prey drive.
+He is simply unable to resist the opportunity to run after anything that looks like prey.
+You must be extremely cautious about letting your Cairn off-leash because he will pursue anything that moves – and he won’t come back when you call him either.

-If you have older children, they will enjoy the company of a Cairn Terrier very much.
+If you have older children, they will greatly enjoy the company of a Cairn Terrier.
 He is great fun and will happily accompany your family on all your outdoor activities.
-He is not a particularly cuddly dog and won’t willingly snuggle up on your lap.
-He prefers to be on the move with you than sitting still.
-This is one dog temperament that remains playful and active until he is quite mature.
+He is not a particularly cuddly dog, so don’t expect him to willingly snuggle up on your lap.

-As with all terriers, the Cairn can be stubborn and independent and try to be the boss.
-This aspect of your dog’s temperament means that you need to show him that you are in charge.
-He is afraid of nothing and if he thinks he rules your home, he can get into trouble.
-Early and regular training throughout his life is the key to owning a well behaved Cairn Terrier.
+As with all Terriers, the Cairn can be stubborn and independent – he wants to be the boss.
+This means that you need to show him that you are in charge.
+If you let him think he thinks he rules your home, then he will take the opportunity to do so.
+Early and regular training throughout his life is the key to owning a well-behaved Cairn Terrier.

-Your Cairn Terrier will often bark at the slightest sound.
-This is typical of terrier dog temperaments, and it can make him unpopular with your neighbors.
-You will need to train him to stop barking on command, and confine him when you aren’t there to keep an eye on him.
+Cairn Terriers are barkers, often barking at even the slightest sound.
+This is typical of all Terrier dog temperaments.
+While it’s good for him to alert you when a stranger is around, it can make him – and, by proxy, you – unpopular with your neighbors.
+You need to train him to stop barking when you say so.
+You also need to confine him when you aren’t around to keep an eye on him.

 Watch Video of Two Playful Cairn Terriers